StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

 Here is an unconditional branch instruction.
 ```
-b LAB_02090fde
+b LAB_02090fdc
 ```
-`LAB_02090fde` is known as a __label__.
-The label represents a certain instruction in memory; in this case, the label refers to the instruction at address 0x2090fde in the ROM.
+`LAB_02090fdc` is known as a __label__.
+The label represents a certain instruction in memory; in this case, the label refers to the instruction at address 0x2090FDC in the ROM.

-Taking the previous example, if the branch instruction above is at address 0x2000002:
+Taking the previous example, if the branch instruction above is at address 0x2000004:
 1. Execute the instruction at address 0x2000000.
-2. Increment the program counter to 0x2000002.
+2. Increment the program counter to 0x2000004.
-3. Execute instruction `b LAB_02090fde` at 0x2000002.
+3. Execute instruction `b LAB_02090fdc` at 0x2000004.
-4. The branch instruction sets the program counter to 0x2090FDE.
+4. The branch instruction sets the program counter to 0x2090FDC.
-5. Execute the instruction at 0x2090FDE.
+5. Execute the instruction at 0x2090FDC.
 6. Increment the program counter to 0x2090FE0.
 7. Execute the instruction at 0x2090FE0.

 And so on.
 After branching, the program counter resumes incrementing and executing instructions in order.

 >Like with data values, the branch instruction contains an offset from the instruction's address under the hood to determine where to jump to.
-For branch instructions, the offset is 11 bits long.
+For branch instructions, the offset is 26 bits long.

 In addition to the `b` instruction, there are other unconditional branch instructions for certain cases:
 * `bl`: Branch instruction used to call functions, which will be discussed later.
-* `bx`: Branches to an address value stored in a register.
+* `bx`: Branch to an address stored in a register.

 #### Conditional branches
 It is possible to have branch instructions that only execute if a condition is satisfied.
 If the condition is not satisfied, the conditional branch instruction is skipped, and the program counter increments and continues to the next instruction.